gabrieltseng/pycrop-yield-prediction/README.md

 Takes the exported and downloaded data, and splits the data by year.
 In addition, the temperature and reflection `tif` files are merged, and the mask is applied so only farmland is considered.
 Files are saved as `.npy` files.

-The size of the processed files is
+The size of the processed files is **97 GB**.
+Running with the flag `delete_when_done=True` will delete the `.tif` files as they get processed.

 #### Feature Engineering

 ```bash
 python run.py engineer
 ```
 Take the processed `.npy` files and generate histogams which can be input into the models.
-The total size of the `.npy` files is **97 GB**.
-Running with the flag `delete_when_done=True` will delete the `.tif` files as they get processed.

 #### Model training